So….. what is emotional support?

 Building your bond of friendship – a heartfelt connection – can only be increased in strength by having fun together.

 Go play!
-Go to the beach.
+Swim at the beach.
 Play checkers.
 Dance to fun music.
 Watch funny shows on TV.
-Go for adventure walks.
+Explore on adventure walks.
 Cook silly foods.
 Snack on new treats.
 Look for new experiences that are fun and can teach your DID person that there are good things that happen in life.

 Your DID person is a beautiful person — this is why you care for them in the first place.
 Find ways to understand what has happened for them, so that your relationship can grow.